-The MC13201 is an 802.15.4 Standard transceiver in a single QFN package which can provide solutions to proprietary point-to-point links and nets with an 802.15.4 Standard-compatible physical layer.
-All control to the modem is achieved through the common SPI bus, the MCU interrupt request, and several MCU GPIO lines.
+The MC13202 is the embodiment of an IEEE 802.15.4 transceiver in a single QFN package which can provide solutions to proprietary nets, IEEE 802.15.4 MAC-compatible nets, or full ZigBee-compatible nets.
+All control to the modem is through the common SPI bus, the MCU interrupt request, and several MCU GPIO lines.
 Primary interface with the modem is through the SPI command structure that allows reading/writing modem registers and provides initialization of parameters, reading of status, and control of modem operation.
 The modem can ask for real time response through the interrupt request signal.

 This chapter presents information regarding operation of the modem from a system level.
 The areas considered here are also covered in greater detail in the following sections of the book.
-The book is organized such that the first three chapters present the top-level view of the MC13201 device and the following chapters present individual functions with detailed descriptions.
+The book is organized such that the first three chapters present the top-level view of the MC13202 device and the following chapters present individual functions with detailed descriptions.